congatudo/Congatudo/docs/_pages/general/capabilities-overview.md

 ## BasicControlCapability <a id="BasicControlCapability"></a>

 Basic robot controls.
-This should be something that all supported ValetudoRobots implement.
+This should be something that all supported CecotecCongaRobot implement.

 Its methods are: